San Marcos Growers LogoSan Marcos Growers

 Phormium cookianum (Mountain Flax) - This New Zealand Flax species grows to 4-5 feet tall with wide spreading 2 1/2 inch wide olive-green leaves that arch gracefully.
 This is the parent that gives the arch to many of the hybrids.
 Yellowish-orange flowers bloom on long spikes that, unlike the vertical flower spikes of Phormium tenax, angle out from the plant's crown.
 The seed pods, looking like long black bean pods, are decorative and can weigh the inflorescence back nearly to the ground.
 Seed pods are useful in large flower arrangements.
 Plant in full sun to shade.
 This Phormium can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Hardy to 15-20 F. It is possibly root hardy below these temperatures but does suffer severe foliage damage unless protected.
 This is a very nice large understory shade plant.
 In our garden is even grows well under the heavy shade of a large Citrus Tree.

-The information about Phormium cookianum displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Phormium cookianum that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 [MORE INFO]